 Some patients will not find relief from artificial tears.
-These patients may benefit from Restasis, a prescription drop that stimulates your body to make more of its own natural tears.
-Restasis doesn't work for everyone and has some side effects.
+These patients may benefit from drops like Restasis or Xiidra, prescription drops that stimulate your body to make more of its own natural tears.
+These drops don't work for everyone and have some side effects.
 Talk to your doctor if you'd like more information.

 Dry eyes are uncomfortable and sometimes there is no long-lasting cure.
 The use of supplemental tear drops will often give soothing relief and improve the quality of your life.
+Thank you for choosing Dr. Fountain and Ophthalmology Partners, Ltd., for your eye care needs.